 “I didn’t mean to sound that way, hon.
 But maybe…”

 “What?!”
-She asks in a threatening voice.
+She asked in a threatening voice.

-“Nothing,” He says innocently.
+“Nothing,” He said innocently.

 “Smart answer, Young Master Chu.”

 “Seriously though, I call to tell you something else.”
 His voice had changed to reflect the seriousness of the situation.